 Independent Directors.
-An Independent Director of a Corporation who would be required to make a report pursuant to subsection A of this Section V solely by reason of being a director of a Corporation is not required to make an initial holdings report or an annual holdings report, and is only required to make a quarterly transaction report if the Independent Director, at the time of the transaction, knew or, in the ordinary course of fulfilling the Independent Director's official duties as a director of a Corporation, should have known that (i) the Corporation has engaged in a transaction in the same security within the last 15 days or is engaging or going to engage in a transaction in the same security within the next 15 days, or (ii) the Corporation or the Adviser has within the last 15 days considered a transaction by the Corporation in the same security or is considering a transaction by the Corporation in the same security or within the next 15 days is going to consider a transaction by the Corporation in the same security.
+An Independent Director of a Corporation who would be required to make a report pursuant to subsection A of this Section V solely by reason of being a director of a Corporation is not required to make an initial holdings report or an annual holdings report, and is only required to make a quarterly transaction report if the Independent Director, at the time of the transaction, knew or, in the ordinary course of fulfilling the Independent Director's official duties as a director of a Corporation, should have known that (i) the Corporation has engaged in a transaction in the same security within the last 15 days or is engaging or going to engage in a transaction by the Corporation in the same security or is considered a transaction by the Corporation in the same security or is considering a transaction by the Corporation in the same security or within the next 15 days is going to consider a transaction by the Corporation in the same security.